We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 - A signed rental letter from your property manager or real estate agent.

 - Bank statements showing when the transfer was made to the SMSF.

 - Your last 6-12 months statements for any personal loan or credit facility you applied for showing consistent repayments.

 - Council rates notice to prove ownership of the property.

-To avoid delays, it is best to provide all of your documents up front and in one go with your application.
+It is best to provide all of your documents upfront and in one go with your application to avoid delays.

 The interest rate needs to be at market value

 The Superannuation Industry (Supervision) Act 1993 allows for the refinance of a limited recourse borrowing arrangement (LRBA) loan.